 The brackets are half-cup in shape and just fit over the front of the rod and fix through the fitted stair carpet and underlay.

 If your staircase is winding or spiral, it is easiest to use a stair rod design with a universal bracket, such as the Blacksmith.
 These brackets can be easily fitted at a slight angle, which is ideal.
-If your brackets are standard Runner brackets, like those for the Premier or Vision stair rods (see above), then you will need to fit them at a slight angle, working out each step individually.
+If your brackets are standard Runner brackets, like those supplied with the Premier or Vision stair rod designs (see above), then you will need to fit them at a slight angle, working out each step individually.

 HTML Sitemap - XML Sitemap - Cookies - Site by Technique